 Nearly 700 million people around the world currently defecate in the open .
 This can be life threatening.
 When human waste isn’t properly disposed of, it contaminates water supplies and spreads deadly diseases with a child dying every two minutes from a disease linked to unsafe water and poor sanitation .

 Action on a global scale is needed which is why Domestos set a target to help 25 million people gain access to a toilet by 2020 and partnered with UNICEF to help make it happen.
-So far we’ve helped 10 million people get access to toilets and we’re not stopping.
+So far we’ve helped over 16 million people get access to toilets and we’re not stopping.

 Poor water, sanitation and hygiene kills

-There are one in three people in the world in danger of sickness and disease because they don’t have access to a sanitary toilet .
+There are two in three people in the world in danger of sickness and disease because they don’t have access to a sanitary toilet .
 This in turn affects the water supply which rapidly increases the spread of disease.
 Getting people a toilet and supporting this with hygiene and sanitation education can save lives.